Carolyn Savage

 Age: 2+Time: 15+ minutesMaterials: paper and pencilFocus: working as a family team to care for shared spacesSharing responsibility at home for the spaces everyone shares will make your life much easier and teach your kids an important life skill.
 So, if you spend time each night picking up after your kids, keep reading.
 Because as soon as your kids can get things out by themselves, they are capable of putting them back.
 It doesn’t have to be hard to implement sharing responsibility at home, especially if you start when your kids are young.
 It can be as simple as letting

-5 Simple Ways to Show Gratitude and Appreciation for the People that Make Your Community Run
+5 Simple Ways to Show Gratitude and Appreciation for Your Community

-5 Simple Ways to Show Gratitude and Appreciation for the People that Make Your Community Run
+5 Simple Ways to Show Gratitude and Appreciation for Your Community

-Age: 2+Time: 15+ minutesMaterials: depends on activityFocus: showing gratitude for community membersThe holidays are a perfect time to show gratitude and appreciation for people who help your family in your day-to-day activities and make your community run.
-You don’t have to do much to acknowledge how much someone helps your family and community.
-A simple “thank-you” when they’re helping your family will show your appreciation.Ways to Show Gratitude and Appreciation in Your CommunityBut if you want to go beyond just a "thank-you," the following things will help you go above and beyond to help you do something nice to show
+Age: 2+Time: 15+ minutesMaterials: depends on activityFocus: showing gratitude for community membersFamily Bonding Challenges focus on building stronger connections within your family while helping your children learn important life skills.
+When you subscribe, you will get a fresh calendar each month filled with ideas for celebrating fun family holidays and unique weekly activities.Ways to Show Gratitude and Appreciation in Your CommunityThe holidays are a perfect time to show gratitude and appreciation for people who help your family in your day-to-day activities and make your community run.
+You don’t have to do much to acknowledge how much someone helps your family

 Simple 3 Step Role Reversal to Learn from Children